 The films were released in 2000 that went on to become masterpieces are Gladiator, Traffic, Almost Famous, Erin Brockovich, Cast Away, Crouching Tiger Hidden Dragon, Requiem For A Dream, O Brother Where Art Thou, American Psycho, & the one review I’m writing about is Memento.

 Memento is the movie that launched the career of my favorite filmmaker of all time, Christopher Nolan, (The Dark Knight Trilogy, Inception, Interstellar) along with his brother Jonathan Nolan. (who also co-wrote with his brother & developed HBO’s Westworld.)
 At the time of its release, it became a groundbreaking film due to its non-linear storytelling and the reverse structure of the narrative.
 The movie was nominated for “Best Orignal Screenplay” at The Oscars.
 To prepare for Christopher Nolan’s Dunkirk, I’ve decided to look back at Memento to see if it still holds up as a masterpiece.

 I’ll have you know that this article doesn’t contain any big fat SPOILERS.
 You’re allowed to read it if you haven’t seen Christopher Nolan’s second film after his first one was Following.

 Positive: The Premise is told in reverse chronological order.
 Make sure you pay attention to the scenes you’ll get easily lost.

-The Acting was done by the main leads like Guy Pearce, Carrie-Anne Moss, & Joe Pantoliano.
-They all did a terrific job for their respective performances.
+Guy Pearce, Carrie-Anne Moss, & Joe Pantoliano all did a terrific job for their respective performances.

 The Story focuses on Guy Pearce’s character Leonard, a man with short-term memory loss, who’s trying to put all the clues together in order to track down his wife’s killer.